Cherry Blossom Festivals in Southern California (2026)

 San Diego

 This 12-acre garden features a 200 cherry tree grove and hosts a Cherry Blossom Festival every year.
-Check their website for their ‘Current Cherry Blossom Bloom Percentage’ — which is at 40% as of this post.
+Once the cherry blossoms begin to bloom, check the main page of the website for bloom percentage updates.

 Categories: